dbaeka/danah-website/README.md

 This is the repository for the DANAH website.
 The website is built using Gatsby.

-Node Version: 12.xx
+Please use Node Version: 12.xx

 ## Getting Started
 1. Clone the repository
 2. Run `npm install -g gatsby-cli@2`
 3. Run `npm install -g yarn`
 3. cd into `client` directory
+4. Run `sudo rm -rf node_modules`
+5. Run `rm yarn.lock`
-4. Run `yarn install`
+6. Run `yarn install --ignore-engines`
-5. Run `npm run compile-sass`
+7. Run `npm run compile-sass`
-6. Run `npm run compile-sass2`
+8. Run `npm run compile-sass2`
-7. Run `npm run minify-sass`
+9. Run `npm run minify-sass`
-5. Run `npm run develop` for development or `npm run build` for production.
+10. Run `npm run develop` for development or `npm run build` for production.
 Build files for prod are located in `client/public` folder

 ## Folder Structure
 - `client/src` - Contains all the source code for the website